 In this article, we’ll help you figure out what to do when he pulls away as well as the telltale signs that your relationship with him is getting cold.

-What to do when he pulls away
+Learn exactly what to do when he pulls away

 Don’t just wallow in your sadness.
 It’s time to get things done.